-- If you want to know about the detailed information, click on the button 2 at the left top corner of the sheet.
-Clicking on 1 will bring the overall report again.
+- If you want to know the detailed information, click on button 2 at the left top corner of the sheet.
+Clicking on 1 will bring up the overall report again.

-You can merge the cells containing the Salesmen’s names to remove the unnecessary borderlines.
+You can merge the cells containing the salesman’s name to remove the unnecessary borderlines.
 This won’t affect the procedure at all.

 Thus you can create a summary table from multiple worksheets in Excel by using the Consolidate command.
 This command uses the SUM function automatically to return the total amount of the data based on columns and sheets.